-In 2023, the first day of fall is September 23, and Cumberland Valley is celebrating with a collection of fall-themed events!
+Cumberland Valley celebrates the start of fall with a collection of fall-themed events!
 We've curated a colorful weekend escape filled with festivals, food, fun, and more.

-Cumberland Valley is a short two- to three-hour drive from Philadelphia, Washington DC, and Baltimore, meaning that you can leave work a little early on Friday and arrive here by dinnertime.
+Just a short two- to three-hour drive from Philadelphia, Baltimore, Washington, DC, and Pittsburgh, you can leave work a little early on Friday and arrive here by dinnertime.

 FRIDAY EVENING

-If you're a race fan, catch Friday night racing at Williams Grove Speedway.
-The schedule on September 22 will feature the 410 Sprints World of Outlaws Tune-Up and the 358 Sprints Hoosier Diamond Series (tickets required).
+Music fans can enjoy a concert by 38 Special at the Luhrs Center in Shippensburg and racing fans can catch Friday night racing at Williams Grove Speedway.
+The schedule on September 27 features 410 Sprints World of Outlaws Tune-Up and the 358 Sprints Hoosier Diamond Series.

 The comfortable weather in early fall is ideal for al fresco dining.
 With over 300 restaurants in Cumberland Valley, you'll find varying cuisine types, including Belgium, Japanese, Nepalese, Thai, and more, mixed with favorite American classics.
 Pictured: Dockside Willies